christyharagan/ml-nordicjs-competition/README.md

 There is then a second page showing a bar chart of all guesses made, which demonstrate the real-time updates as players make their choices.

+How to submit an entry
+--

+To submit an entry to our coding competition, you will need to upload your code to GitHub and provide us with the url.
+Deadline for submission is 3pm on Friday.
+We will be announcing the winners at 5pm.
+At stake is a Lego Mindstorms kits.
+Any other questions, feel free to ask us questions.

 Information
 --

-We have designed MarkLogic to write JavaScript or TypeScipt like you would normally.
+We have designed MarkLogic to write JavaScript or TypeScript like you would normally.
 However, there are a few things you need to be aware of.
 We recommend you quickly check out our guide on [Server-Side JavaScript](https://developer.marklogic.com/features/javascript).
 Then, for a full API of our documentation go to our [API page](https://docs.marklogic.com).
 If you're a TypeScript developer, please note that we have provided TypeScript definitions for a small subset of our API as this is a work in progress.
 You are obviously free to use any function, but be aware that the definitions might not list them.
 If you do have a requirement, let us know and we can add it quickly.

 Installation and Preparation
 --